Barking - Gospel Oak Line User Group Refreshemnt

 Walthamstow Queens Road

 Go straight on out of the station down Exmouth Road, turn right at the end, and the bridge under the Chingford line brings you to the heart of Walthamstow Market.
 Turn left up the High Street and within minutes you come to Manze's Pie & Mash Shop - an unchanged piece of genuine East End tradition from the no-nonsense food to the tiling-and-wooden-bench interior.
+Turn right up the High Street and you come to The Chequers, now transformed into a most excellent pub with great beers, classy food, “distressed-chic” decor and a lively atmosphere.

 Leyton Midland Road